-All you need to know for now is the difference between how they look when written out print("dogs!")
+• All you need to know for now is the difference between how they look when written out print("dogs!")

-Functions perform the action on the object inside the parentheses names.append("Al")
+Functions perform the action on the object inside the parentheses names.append("Ed")

 This function prints out "dogs!"
 Methods perform the action on the object before the period

-This method appends something to names ("Al", since it's in the parentheses)
+This method appends to names (In this example, it appends "Ed")